BoiPlex/ECS-165A-Database-System/lstore/design.md

 ## Bufferpool
-The bufferpool has Config.NUM_FRAMES frames, each frame containing a physical page Initialized in db.open()
+The bufferpool has Config.NUM_FRAMES frames, each frame containing a physical page Bufferpool is initialized in db.open()

-Where:
-- bufferpool.py sits in the layer between logical_page and physical_page
-- must expose request_page() so that logical page can call it

-bufferpool.py stores the physical pages so that logical page can access them
+bufferpool.py called by table.py's read/write functions to manage data between memory and disk

+must expose request_page() for loading a physical from disk to memory

 Frame
-- Each frame references a physical page
+- Each frame holds a physical page
+    - physical page identified by its page_range_index, record_type, logical_page_index, physical_page_index
 - State: Can be full, dirty, or empty
 - Contains pages